campaignmonitor/createsend-objectivec/README.markdown

 ## Basic API Wrapper Usage Examples ##

 If you prefer to build your own custom UI, you can simply use the API wrapper directly.
+For full documentation of the API wrapper, see the class documentation is available in `Documentation/html/index.html` (generated with `rake docs:generate`).

 Here's a couple of examples to get you started.

 ### Getting your API key: ###